Aizada30/SnakeGame/README.md

 ## Control

-\nUp Arrow: Move the snake up.
+Up Arrow: Move the snake up.
-\nDown Arrow: Move the snake down.
+Down Arrow: Move the snake down.
-\nLeft Arrow: Move the snake to the left.
+Left Arrow: Move the snake to the left.
-\nRight Arrow: Move the snake to the right.
+Right Arrow: Move the snake to the right.